Pick up know-how for tackling diseases, pests and weeds.

 Listen to our latest episode!

-Here are five things you can do to maintain a healthy relationship.
+According to Dr. Wallace Goddard, co-author of The Marriage Garden, there are five things you can do to maintain a healthy relationship 365 days a year.

-for.
-If we look for offenses against us or if we look for selfishness or faults in
+look for offenses against us or if we look for selfishness or faults in a partner,

-a partner, we’ll probably find it.
-If we look for graciousness, kindness and goodness,
+we’ll probably find it.
+If we look for graciousness, kindness and goodness, we’ll

-we’ll probably find them.
+probably find them,” says Goddard.
 There is often a “hardening of categories” in marriage,

 meaning that people tend to see their partners in a certain way.
 Next they start to